On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Introduction

+The bounds of the analytic contribution to $\overline{\omega}^2_{\Ar}$ are given by the constants $\kappa_1$ and $\kappa_2$, we refer to \ref{cor:bound-bbelyi} for more details.
+These constants, which come from a comparison of the hyperbolic metric on $Y$ with the Arakelov metric on $X$, are obtained by a refinement of results on the sup norm of automorphic forms due to Jorgenson-Kramer \cite{JK2}.
+Our approach avoids most of the technical difficulties in the previous approach by \cite{AU} plus \cite{MU} or by \cite{AU} plus \cite{JK}.
+A key new ingredient is a systematic use of the generalised arithmetic intersection theory \cite{Kue}.
+Compared to the works \cite{AU} plus \cite{MU} or \cite{AU} plus \cite{JK} this new method yields a new and considerably shorter proof of an upper bound for the curves $X_0(N)$.
+Moreover it is not restricted to the modular curves $X_0(N)$ with a square-free level $N$.

-To keep the notation simple, we write $S_j$ also for the Zariski closure in $\calX$ of a cusp $S_j$.
-Let $\calK$ be a canonical divisor of $\calX$, then for each cusp $S_j$ we can find a divisor $\calF_j$ such that
+The geometric contribution to $\overline{\omega}^2_{\Ar}$ is reduced to a standard calculation, which is similar to that of Abbes-Ullmo \cite{AU}.
+In addition we were able to give upper bounds, which can be computed quite easily whenever the model is known.
+To keep the notation simple, we write $S_j$ also for the Zariski closure in $\calX$ of a labeled point $S_j$.
+Let $\calK$ be a canonical divisor of $\calX$, then for each labeled point $S_j$ we can find a divisor $\calF_j$ such that